extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   enumeration types are not included, since it is common for such tests to include an end point.

-  This warning can also be turned on using :switch:`-gnatwa`.
+  This warning can also be turned on using *-gnatwa*.

 .. index:: -gnatwC  (gcc)

-:switch:`-gnatwC`
+:samp:`-gnatwC`
   *Suppress warnings on conditionals.*

   This switch suppresses warnings for conditional expressions used in